rclone/rclone/docs/content/overview.md

 can be specifically used with the `--checksum` flag in syncs and in the `check` command.

-To use the checksum checks between filesystems they must support a common hash type.
+To use the verify checksums when transferring between cloud storage systems they must support a common hash type.

 † Note that Dropbox supports [its own custom hash](https://www.dropbox.com/developers/reference/content-hash).